Quantum is .hack as it should have been, albeit now too late

 I was not expecting Quantum to provide an enlightening discussion about why people prefer making friends online instead of in real life, or whether society unfairly questions the value or utility of such connections, but I did expect better than “friendship is good.”
 Granted, you can only pack so much message into 75 minutes.
 But great movies do just that, so great anime should be able to as well.

-2 replies on “Quantum is .hack as it should have been, albeit now too late”
+2 responses to “Quantum is .hack as it should have been, albeit now too late”

 I netflixed .hack/sign, then later, for reasons which escape me, its prequel, .hack/roots.
 You’re right.
 The shows could have done a lot more with the concept.
 Maybe they spent too much (like 99%) of the time in the virtual world and not enough in the real world, or maybe I was waiting for more of a connection.